Sony NEX-5 Review

 Processor.
 Sony doesn't say much about the new Bionz processor beyond that it's the third generation of the chip.
 Looking at the images, it could be a big part of what's improved their image quality so much.

 Autofocus and metering.
 The Sony NEX-5 uses contrast-detect autofocus only.
 It has two autofocus modes AF-S for single and AF-C for continuous focusing.
 There are three autofocus area modes, including Center, Multi, and Flexible Area modes.
 You can also choose full Autofocus, DMF, which allows you to adjust focus after the autofocus operation, and Manual Focus.
 Focus is fast and fairly accurate.
-See the Shooter's Report or Performance tab for more.
+See the Field Test or Performance tab for more.

 The Sony NEX-5 has the option of Spot, Center-weighted, and Multi-area metering.